device-independent/automatic-alerts-sample/README.md

 ```

 Again, for simplicity, the code for this is stored in `library.rb`.
 Normally we would separate out the concerns and gemify certain aspects.
 This is intentionally a rough proof-of-concept.

+# TODO

+* Create sample files and requests to simulate events locally, without
+requiring the Automatic interface.